wijjo/mixtery/README.md

 A simple music player with less repetetive shuffling.

+## Introduction

 This is shared in the hope that it may be useful to somebody else.

-Unfortunatly this code has been neglected, and at this point it is probably non-functional.
-It targets an old version of Swift and hasn't been tested in a few years.
+Unfortunately the code has been neglected, and at this point will likely need work to make it run again.
+It targets an old version of Swift and probably old APIs, and hasn't been tested in a few years.

-But the last time I visited the project it was working well enough for my wife to use as her primary player.
+For what it's worth, the last time I visited the project it was working well enough for my wife to use as her primary player.

-Apple's shuffle algorithm is a simple random selection that makes no attempt to avoid repetition.
-It does not care what came before.

-This algorithm deals with the music collection as a pool, from which one track at a time is chosen, played, and not available again until the pool is exhausted.

 Please enjoy and share freely.
 I would love to hear about anything that gets built with it.
 Contact me at mixtery@wijjo.com.